avra911/slip-plate/README.md

 # SLIP-P: Shamir DEK Plates

-SLIP-P is a Python implementation for visualizing Shamir-split DEKs on plates, similar to OneKey.
+SLIP-P is a Python implementation for visualizing Shamir-split DEKs on plates, similar to OneKey KeyTag.
 Supports 128, 192, 256-bit DEKs and dynamic checksum.

 ## Installation